AI Chat Plugin

 After adding the plugin, generate your database schema using the CLI:

-npx @btst/cli generate --orm prisma --config lib/better-stack.ts --output prisma/schema.prismaThis will create the necessary database tables for conversations and messages.
+npx @btst/cli generate --orm prisma --config lib/stack.ts --output prisma/schema.prismaThis will create the necessary database tables for conversations and messages.
 Run migrations as needed for your ORM.

 For more details on the CLI and all available options, see the CLI documentation.